CO0Ki3/smc-structure-ts/README.md

 - TradingView Pine scripts are great for visualization but can hide confirmation delays / lookahead.
 - This project processes OHLCV bars **left-to-right only**, emitting events when they become knowable.

-> NOTE (license): The LuxAlgo script you referenced is CC BY-NC-SA 4.0.
-> This repo is a clean-room re-implementation of concepts, not a copy/paste of their code.
-> You must ensure your use complies with the original license and your distribution/commercial intent.

 ## Install
 ```bash
 npm i